practicalcomputerscience/MicrobenchmarkGPHLlanguages/25 - LLVM compiler infrastructure/README.md

 $
 ```

-However, see below at []
+However, this installation only installs the core LLVM framework and not the clang compiler frontend, see below at [Switching between several LLVM installations](#switching-between-several-llvm-installations).

 <br/>

 ### LLVM installation of a specific LLVM version in Ubuntu 24

-With the friendly help of Google AI, here I additionally install LLVM version 21 for example:
+With the help of Google AI, here I additionally installed LLVM version 21 for example:

 ```
 $ wget https://apt.llvm.org/llvm.sh  # download the official LLVM setup script